dwhall/HeyMac/README.md

 # HeyMac

-I don't have a great naming scheme yet, so right now HeyMac is two things.
-HeyMac is this project where I'm doing a bunch of experimental coding for wireless data transfer.
-HeyMac also happens to be the name I gave the Medium Access Control, or MAC layer.

-HeyMac is a TDMA-style Data Link Layer (Layer 2) designed for use with low data rate radio modems such as a LoRa radio module on a Raspberry Pi 3.
+HeyMac is a flexible frame definition and communication protocol designed to carry Data Link (Layer 2) and Network (Layer 3) frames between modest data rate, small payload radio modems such as the Semtech SX127x.
-HeyMac includes a Physical Layer (Layer 1) LoRa radio driver copied from the [lora_driver](https://github.com/dwhall/lora_driver) project.
+HeyMac is distilled from and incompatible with IEEE 802.15.4.

-HeyMac is written in Python3 using the [farc](https://github.com/dwhall/farc) hierarchical state machine framework.
+HeyMac is written in Python 3 using the [farc](https://github.com/dwhall/farc) hierarchical state machine framework and is intended to run on a Raspberry Pi 3 running Linux.
-You may read about the [HeyMac protocol details here](docs/HeyMacProtocol.md).
-HeyMac requires the asyncio module found in Python 3.4 and later.
+HeyMac and farc require the asyncio module found in Python 3.4 and later.

+This project formerly included its own Physical Layer (Layer 1) radio driver, but that code is now its own [submodule](https://github.com/dwhall/sx127x_ahsm).

 I am a licensed amateur radio operator in the USA.
 So I am using frequencies, modulations and antenna gains that are not allowed by unlicensed individuals